 In the event no one from the committee is available to present the report, a written and electronic copy of the report will be provided to the Secretary in advance to read into the minutes.

 Section 1.
 The President or his designee shall determine the order of business of society meetings.
 The agenda should contain sufficient items to reflect the Society’s operations.

 Section 2.
 At meetings other than the above, the chair shall determine the order of business.

 Section 1.
 Resignation or unexcused absences by any elected officer for three (3) consecutive meetings may cause the position to be declared vacant by a two-third vote of the Executive Committee and a successor elected at the next meeting, and the vacancy filled in accordance with these Constitution and Bylaws.

 Section 2.
-Resignation by any trustee may cause the position to be declared vacant by a two-thirds vote of the Executive Committee, and a successor appointed by the President at the following meeting.
+Resignation or Abandonment of Office by any trustee may cause the position to be declared vacant by a two-thirds vote of the Executive Committee, and a successor appointed under Article V: Section 1.e. of the Constitution at the following meeting.